EhsanPeymani/Matlab_Csharp_using_TypeSafeMode/README.md

 The generated MATLAB .NET Assembly is found in Matlab .NET Libraries folder.

 IMPORTANT >>> Read the readme file in the 'MatlabTestWindowsForm' folder, for details of implementation and requirements.

+IMPORTANT >>> MATLAB structures can be converted to C# struct, and not to C# class.
+If interested to convert MATLAB structures, you need to use the manual conversion approach.

 The solution has two projects: